AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/advanced-reporting-404-error-on-split-database-solution.md

 ---
 title: Advanced Reporting 404 error on split database solution
-description: "This article provides a patch for Adobe Commerce 2.3.x users with the [split database solution](https://devdocs.magento.com/guides/v2.3/config-guide/multi-master/multi-master.html) that experience a 404 error when trying to use Advanced Reporting."
+description: This article provides a patch for Adobe Commerce 2.3.x users with the [split database solution](https://devdocs.magento.com/guides/v2.3/config-guide/multi-master/multi-master.html) that experience a 404 error when trying to use Advanced Reporting.
+exl-id: b81d4ada-5f38-4882-bc5b-ab4ccd63fc5f
 ---
 # Advanced Reporting 404 error on split database solution

 This article provides a patch for Adobe Commerce 2.3.x users with the [split database solution](https://devdocs.magento.com/guides/v2.3/config-guide/multi-master/multi-master.html) that experience a 404 error when trying to use Advanced Reporting.